senff/Chat-reporting/readme.md

 You should see a blue circle at the top of your chat window.
 When you select that, it will open the reporting tool.

-In the textfield, enter the date of the data you want to see (so for November 28, select “11-28”).
+In the textfield, enter the date of the data you want to see (so for June 23, select “6-23”).
 You should then see the report for that day, or at least the data you’ve collected so far.

 I think it all speaks for itself, but just to make sure:
 - light grey = total throttle of all green HEs